-All visitors are required to sign in at the front office of any school in Washington County School District.
+All visitors must sign in at the front office of any school in the Washington County School District.

-Photo ID is required to pick up a student at any time other than the regular dismissal time.
+A photo ID is required to pick up a student at any time other than the regular dismissal time.

-Students will be check out only to those adults who have prior approval from parents.
+Students will be checked out only to those adults who have prior approval from parents.